 - It’s acceptable to send a private tweet to someone if it is off the topic of the chat, but try to do it outside of the hashtag so it doesn’t end up in the archive of the chat

-- If you ask a guest to moderator a question, please stay on topic
+- If you ask a guest or moderator a question, please stay on topic out of respect for the hosts

 - If the chat is a wine tasting session, let people know what wine you’re tasting before you tweet your tasting notes